My battle with Christianity and Spirituality

 One thing I could never quite grasp was the STATE of the Christians I observed.
 If you’re protected under God, then why are you always sick.
 If you’re blessed, then why are you always complaining and sad.
 If you pay your tithes, then why are you always broke?
 If God is more powerful than your problems, then why are you always worried and depressed.
 It just didn’t make any sense to me.

 I thought that being connected to God was supposed to be a good thing.
 I thought knowing God was supposed to be a blessing.
-If you’re supposed to be covered under God, then why are so many Christians sick, sad, broke and depressed?
+If you’re covered under God, then why are you always sick, sad, broke and depressed?

-Shouldn’t Christians be healed, happy, abundant and filled with faith?
+Shouldn’t you be healed, happy, abundant and filled with faith?
 It just didn’t add up to me.
 I understand that every season is not your season, but you should have at least SOME good seasons.
+Right?

 It was definitely and experience, to say the least.
-I felt connected to God, but it was lonely.
-I remembered loving church and the feeling of togetherness I received while there.
+I felt connected to God, but I also felt isolated at the same time.
+I missed church and gospel music.
+I missed prayer circles and testimonies.
+I missed the community that came with my religion.
 I didn’t have that anymore.

 During my time away from religion, I had a close family member tell people that I didn’t believe in God!
 That could not have been any further from the truth.
 It hurt me that someone so close would spread a nasty rumor like that, but sometimes you have to excuse other people’s ignorance.